Saksham128/EasyDrakSetup/Installation_instructions/winSaveRestore.md

-# Guide For VM And Restore Point Creation.
+# Guide For VM Creation.

 This is a guide for creating Virtual Machine in DRAKVUF and then creating it's restore point.